Do you need to spend $6K on a coffee maker? Faemina espresso machine review

 The Process

-To test the Faemina, I used a coffee grinder to grind some Arabica beans before adding them to the portafilter holder (the basket that you slot into the machine).
-I then used a tamp to compress the grinds before slotting them into the machine.
-So far so good – you’ll be familiar with all of this process if you have a machine like the De’Longhi All-in-One from our roundup of best coffee makers.
+To test the Faemina, I used one of the best coffee grinders to grind some Arabica beans before adding them to the portafilter holder (the basket that you slot into the machine).
+I then used a coffee tamp, available at Borough Kitchen, to compress the grinds before slotting them into the machine.
+So far so good – you’ll be familiar with this process if you have a machine like the De’Longhi La Specialista Maestro from our roundup of best coffee makers.

 The Faemina switches on quickly.
 You’d expect this from domestic coffee makers, but it’s very unusual for commercial ones.
 When I was a barista, it would take 20 minutes for the machine to warm up.
 I know that some even take up to 45 minutes.